 All of the imported video clips are imported into the corresponding source video tracks.
 You can move the video clips to different locations on the video tracks, or even drag them to different tracks.
-You can also reorder the video clips on a source track by clicking the 🔳 button next to the track and then using the 🔝 and
+You can also reorder the video clips on a source track by clicking the button next to the track and then using the buttons to reorder them as required.

-To remove a video clip from a source video track, click 🔳 next to the track, select the check box next to the clip you want to remove, and then click 🗖.
-To add additional video clips to the source track, click the + button.
+To remove a video clip from a source video track, click next to the track, select the check box next to the clip you want to remove, and then click additional video clips to the source track, click the button.